-I pretty much followed the FSM on this but was able to remove the transfer case without removing the front propeller shaft and right catalytic converter.
-You can remove the right catalytic converter if you want but I found it not critical to replace the transfer case.
+I pretty much followed the FSM on this but was able to remove the transmission case without removing the front propeller shaft and right catalytic converter.
+You can remove the right catalytic converter if you want but I found it not critical to replace the transmission case.
 Here are the FSM steps with some pics I took to do the job with socket #'s.
 Hope this helps

 Tools: